cast-org/figuration/docs/get-started/accessibility.md

 ## Skip Navigation

+For visually hidden interactive controls, such as traditional "skip" links, use the `.sr-only-focusable` class.
+This will ensure that the control becomes visible once focused (for sighted keyboard users). **Do not use the `.sr-only-focusable` class in combination with the `.sr-only` class.**

 If your navigation contains many links and comes before the main content in the DOM, add a `Skip to main content` link before the navigation (for a simple explanation, see this [A11Y Project article on skip navigation links](https://a11yproject.com/posts/skip-nav-links/)).
 Using the `.sr-only` class will visually hide the skip link, and the <code>.sr-only-focusable</code> class will ensure that the link becomes visible once focused (for sighted keyboard users).

 {% capture callout %}